STUDIO OD DIST CLASSIC

 EV12L 57121 |

-The vintage EV12L has tonality almost inverse of modern speakers, yet delivers perfectly balanced cleans and crushing rock/metal tones equally well.
-SM57 and R-121 captured the smooth curve of this vintage 12" in an extremely oversized 2x12 closed back cab. |
+The vintage EV12L has a character that is almost the opposite of many modern speakers, but it handles balanced cleans and dense rock/metal tones well.
+SM57 and R-121 capture the smoother response of this vintage 12-inch speaker in a very large closed-back 2x12. |

 STUDIO CLEAN DIST AGGR NEUTRAL |